ksaesthetix/Projects/README.md

-# Python_Projects
+## Projects

-This is a repository primarily for my Python Projects.
+This is a repository for all my Coding Projects.

  - This will entail Data Analysis, GUI development, simple apps and more...